mjbright/tf-scenarios/Terraform-Intro-Modules/3.ControlStructures/e.docker.dynamic_blocks/README.md

 Description: Demonstrate the use of dynamic blocks to prevent the repetition of blocks within a resource

+Use cases:
+- avoid repeating block structures within a resource
+- also allows for more dynamic (e.g. variable based) creation of block instances

 Steps
 - terraform init
 - terraform apply # Observe that 5 VMs are created